 Field Trips

 Education is at the heart of The Magic House’s mission!
 The Museum offers a variety of private hands-on field trip experiences that spark curiosity and encourage students of all ages to become 21st-century lifelong learners.
-Each program is adapted to the students’ grade level and aligns with the national and state standards identified in the Next Generation Science Standards (NGSS); the Grade Level Expectations outlined by the Missouri Department of Elementary and Secondary Education (GLEs); or the Missouri Early Learning Standard (MELs).
+Each program is adapted to the students’ grade level and aligns with the Grade Level Expectations outlined by the Missouri Department of Elementary and Secondary Education (GLEs); and the Missouri Early Learning Standards (MELs), as noted in program descriptions.

-Our content-rich guided field trip programs are 90 minutes and include private exploration of a designated area of the Museum with the option to stay and enjoy free play throughout The Magic House until noon.
+Our content-rich guided field trip programs include private exploration of a designated area of the Museum with the option to stay and enjoy free play throughout The Magic House until noon.
 Additional public-hour field trips are available after 12:00 pm.

 Field Trip Admission Rate